-- You have a physical or mental disability. - Your physical or mental disability results in a significant barrier to employment. - You require VR services in order to prepare for, get, keep or regain employment. - You can benefit from VR services in terms of achieving an employment outcome.
+- You have a physical or mental disability. - Your physical or mental disability results in a significant barrier to employment. - You require VR services in order to prepare for, get, keep, or regain employment. - You can benefit from VR services in terms of achieving an employment outcome.

 Once you apply for the VR program and are determined eligible, you will work with the VR Counselor to develop a plan for employment.
 Plan development includes identifying a competitive employment goal and will address any disability-related barriers to employment.
+Ask your support coordinator about a referral to VR.